dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 ## No Joins ##
 The first and most fundamental difference that you'll need to get comfortable with is MongoDB's lack of joins.
 I don't know the specific reason why some type of join syntax isn't supported in MongoDB, but I do know that joins are generally seen as non-scalable.
 That is, once you start to split your data horizontally, you end up performing your joins on the client (the application server) anyways.
 Regardless of the reasons, the fact remains that data *is* relational, and MongoDB doesn't support joins.

 Without knowing anything else, to live in a join-less world, we have to do joins ourselves within our application's code.
 Essentially we need to issue a second query to `find` the relevant data.
 Setting our data up isn't any different than declaring a foreign key in a relational database.
-Let's give a little less focus to our beautiful `unicorns` and a bit more time to our `employees`.
+Let's give a little less focus to our beautiful `licornes` and a bit more time to our `employees`.
 The first thing we'll do is create an employee (I'm providing an explicit `_id` so that we can build coherent examples)

 	db.employees.insert({_id: ObjectId("4d85c7039ab0fd70a117d730"), name: 'Leto'})